Logo Futurismo

 David Rodrigues | The hot springs of Caldeira Velha

-Going down towards the north coast, you will pass by the hot springs of Caldeira Velha, the hot waterfall inside a lush forest.
-If you have not enjoyed warm waters enough in Furnas, this is another chance for you to do so.
+Going down towards the north coast, you will pass by the hot springs of Caldeira Velha, a hot waterfall inside a lush forest.
+If you haven’t had enough warm water in Furnas, this is another opportunity to enjoy it.

 Salto do Cabrito